Mastering Application State in React: A Deep Dive into Hooks

 The

-Hook is the cornerstone for managing state in functional components.
+useState Hook is the cornerstone for managing state in functional components.
 It accepts an initial state value and returns an array with two elements:1.
 Current state: The current value of the state.

 2. State update function: A function to modify the state value.